SystemsApproach/security/infra.rst

    :width: 700px
    :align: center

-   Validation of DNS keys and signatures by DNSviz
+   Validation of DNS keys and signatures by DNSviz.

 The requirement to implement at every level from root to leaf is one